Project in International Collaborative Teaching

 While PICT may be suitable in advanced seminars or when an intercultural component is not significant, the program comes into its own in first-year classes in which this component is foundational.
 In literary courses, questions about culturally-based interpretation can come to the fore.
 In the paired courses offered in 2017-2018 by Professors Parkinson and Mukherjee, two especially challenging readings were Mahasweta Devi’s “Behind the Bodice” and Barbara Gowdy’s “We So Seldom Look on Love.”
 The exaggerated, threatening forms of otherness in these two short stories engaged students’ interest and elicited thoughtful, searching, substantial writing.

 The project is being expanded this year, with the involvement of more international universities and more instructors at the University of Saskatchewan, including in departments other than English.
-The manual for the Project in International Collaborative Teaching will soon be ready, and the PICT team is preparing a website to make the initiative available for wider consultation and use.
+The manual for the Project in International Collaborative Teaching is now ready, and the PICT team has prepared a website to make the initiative available for wider consultation and use.
+Please see https://uofs-pict.com/.
 The project has received funding through the International Research and Partnerships Office and the Gwenna Moss Centre for Teaching and Learning, allowing the value of PICT for international undergraduate research to be tested.

 Those interested in participating or hearing more about the project should contact project leader Dr. Parkinson.